nfoert/niri-dotfiles/README.md

 ## Installation
 > [!NOTE]
-> These scripts place config files into the correct places for Open SUSE Tumbleweed.
+> These scripts place config files into the correct places for Arch Linux.
 I expect the locations to be similar if not the same on other distros, but some adjustments of the copy and collection scripts might be necessary

-First, Install all of the [required packages](#required-packages).
-Then, run the following shell script to install of the config files to their correct place
+First, Install all the [required packages](#required-packages).
+Then, run the following shell script to install the config files to their correct place
 ```bash
 sh copy_configs.sh
 ```

-You will be asked if you also want to copy the wallpapers to your system
+You will be asked if you also want to copy the wallpapers and SDDM theme to your system

 If you make changes to the config files and want to back them up inside this repository, run this command:
 ```bash